Buccaneer Walnut Trees for sale

 Buccaneer copes much better with the British climate than the larger native varieties.
 This is mainly because its foliage shows late in the season making it less likely to suffer from frost.

 Walnuts grow in most areas, but like a rich free draining soil where there is plenty of sun.
 Container grown, they can be planted at any time of year; they establish faster if planted into warm soil in late spring or early summer.
 Space walnuts at least 7-8 metres apart.
 Dig a spacious planting hole and incorporate plenty of well-rotted compost.
 Adding some Rootgrow speeds establishment.
 Return the soil and firm (no stamping though).
 Water really well and keep well watered until fully established.
 Mulch in March or April each year.

 Pruning should be undertaken between mid-summer and early autumn to avoid excessive bleeding.
 All they need is a regular pinching out of growth at the fifth or sixth leaves to encourage bushy new growth.

 Did you know?

-Walnut wood is the best wood for making gunstocks and works well on a lathe and as veneer.
+Walnut wood is the best wood for making gunstocks and works well on a lathe and as a veneer.
 It is also probably the most valuable timber that grows in the UK.
-A full grown walnut tree that has been grown straight and without large branches is worth several thousand pounds as it stands.
+A full-grown walnut tree that has been grown straight and without large branches is worth several thousand pounds as it stands.